-Our customers tell us that a visit to our show site is invaluable.
-Seeing actual buildings beats images on the web hands down and we can show you the options available.
+It is highly recommended by our clients to visit our show site.
+Real buildings beat web images, and we can show you all of your options.
 You also see the differences between building methods, how buildings perform differently, variations on lifespan and why costs vary.
-Even if you order elsewhere, this guidance can be invaluable.

 Site design visit